coolwoc/messageBoard/README.md

 There is not DB on the application.
 Therefore when we logout from the application we will loose all the changes and updated done.

 ## Run Front-End
-Inside Front-End folder run package.json with
+Inside frontEnd folder

 > npm start

 ## Run Backend
-Inside Front-End folder run package.json with
+Inside backEnd folder

 > npm start